-This Wednesday, Facebook changed the way third-party apps can obtain user data and, soon after, Tinder users found it impossible to log in the app.
+A much-awaited Facebook update for better privacy protection temporarily broke online dating app Tinder.
+This Wednesday, Facebook changed the way third-party apps obtain user data and consequently, Tinder users found it impossible to log in the app.

-“A technical issue is preventing users from logging into Tinder.
-We apologize for the inconvenience and are working to have everyone swiping again soon,” was the statement released by Tinder to The Verge.
+Once opened, Tinder displayed a pop-up with “Facebook permissions” and, if clicked, it sent them back to square one.
+In a statement released by Tinder to The Verge, the company stated, “A technical issue is preventing users from logging into Tinder.
+We apologize for the inconvenience and are working to have everyone swiping again soon.”

 LOL tinder went down, I lost all my matches, and now I’m just contemplating if this really is my time to cancel men👌🏻